 SRS spectroscopy

 A multiangle probe Sam-Flex (Indatech®, Chauvin Arnoux) was connected to a spectrometer from Indatech® (Hyternity) which is composed of a NIR camera coupled with an InGaAs detector.
 The measurement is done simultaneously at four angles, with a 3mm pathlength.
 These measurement angles are positioned as follows: one angle in the transmission direction, i.e. at 180° (according to the light source), two angles in the scattering directions at 175° and 170°, and one angle in the backscattering direction at 30° described in another work [26].
 From this configuration, the 175° angle can be thought to be more sensitive to simple scattering, while the angle at 170° is more sensitive to the multiple scattering and the angle at 30° is more sensitive to backscattering.
 The NIR spectral domain was from 871 nm to 1723 nm for each angle, with a 3 nm interval.
 For all the acquisitions, the integration time was 70 ms with 100 scans acquired, for a total acquisition time of 7s.
 The acquisition was made every 15s.
 The acquisition time was fixed in a way to maximize the intensity while avoiding saturation.
 As different intensity levels are measured at the four angles, attenuators are available to tune the intensity of light measured.
-Physical attenuators were thus set on manually at 180° and 175° in order to avoid saturation of the signal at the beginning of the reaction where the medium is diluted and the transmission signal is important.
+Physical attenuators were thus set on manually at 180° and 175° in order to avoid saturation of the signal at the beginning of the reaction where the medium is diluted and the transmission signal is very strong.

 Raman spectroscopy